Cockpit Documentation

 General Configuration

-When run as a BlueOS Extension, Cockpit will automatically be configured to connect using the IP address of the connection to BlueOS.
+• When run as a BlueOS Extension, Cockpit will automatically be configured to connect using the IP address of the connection to BlueOS.

-If that address changes during operating (or if Cockpit is run as a standalone application) it may be necessary to configure the global vehicle address, MAVLink2REST address, and WebRTC signalling server address so that Cockpit knows the correct connection points for the vehicle.
-After address configuration it is necessary to refresh the page.
+If that address changes while operating, or your vehicle is not running BlueOS, it may be necessary to configure the global vehicle address, and potentially also the more specific backend server addresses to connect to MAVLink2REST and the WebRTC video signalling server (e.g. from MAVLink Camera Manager), so that Cockpit knows the correct connection points for the vehicle.

 General Config